Skip to content

 Low Precision Training with Kahan Summation

-Training in BFloat16 with Kahan summation can reduce non-activation training memory usage by 37.5 to 45.5 percent when using an Adam optimizer.
-BFloat16 training increases single GPU training speed by ~10 percent at the same batch size.
+Training in pure BFloat16 with Kahan summation can reduce non-activation training memory usage up to 37 to 45 percent when using an Adam optimizer.
+BFloat16 training can increase single GPU training speed up to 10 percent at the same batch size.

 Gradient Release: Fused Backward and Optimizer Step